FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-player-analytics.md

 - Player joins
 - Player leaves
-- Achievements
-- Deaths

-Each event shows the player's name and a timestamp.
-The feed displays the 100 most recent events and auto-scrolls to keep the latest activity in view, so you can keep an eye on what's happening without refreshing.
+Each event shows the player's avatar, name, and a relative timestamp.
+The feed displays up to 100 recent events with pagination (10 per page), so you can browse through recent activity without the list getting overwhelming.